HR excellence in research award

-The University gained the 'HR Excellence in Research Award' from the European Commission in September 2010, retained the Award after its two-year review in January 2013 and four-year review in January 2015.
-As of December 2016, the University retained the Award and is now one of 8 institutions who have undertaken and retained the Award at the six year stage.
+The University gained the 'HR Excellence in Research Award' from the European Commission in September 2010.
+We have successfully retained the Award through a number of reviews – a two year internal review in 2012 and then again in 2016, and a four year external review in 2014.
+As of March 2019, the University retained the Award and is now one of 8 institutions who have undertaken and retained the Award at the eight year stage.

 In September 2016 we published our HR Excellence in Research Award 6-year internal review:

 4 year review - 2014

 In October 2014 we published our HR Excellence in Research Award 4-year external review:

 2 year review - 2012